itsbigspark/streamXneo/README.md

-# StreamsetsXNeo4j
+# StreamXNeo
-StreamsetsXNeo4j consists of custom stages to build a pipeline using Neo4j.
+StreamXNeo consists of custom stages to build a pipeline using Neo4j.

 ### Getting started (Local Installation)